 Washington, DC

 This summer tradition at “The Oldest Post of the Corps” is back in full swing.
 Each Friday at 8:45pm, the public can enjoy the music, camaraderie, and precision of the Marine Corps at Marine Barracks Washington, DC.
 “The President’s Own” United States Marine Band will perform, as well as “The Commandant’s Own” United States Marine Drum and Bugle Corps, and the esteemed United States Marine Corps Silent Drill Platoon.
-Attendees can meet the Marine performers after the ceremony.
 FREE tickets for guaranteed seating must be reserved online.

 Washington, DC